IBM/data-governance-mask-sensitive-data/README.md

 ![scenario](images/scenario.png)

 A customer registers on the insurance portal.
 During registration, the customer provides mobile number, address and e-mail.
 After registration, the customer can login and purchase insurance policies.
 The customer supplies credit card details for purchasing the policy.
 After an insurance policy has been purchased, a customer can query policy details with next premium due information on the chatbot.
-The policy details will contain the last 4 digits of the credit card that was used to purchase the policy displayed in addition to other details in the chatbot application.
+The user will be able to query this information without logging in.
+This requires sensitive information in the policy to be masked win the display.
+In this code pattern, the first 12 digits of the credit card used to purchase the policy will be masked and the last 4 digits will be displayed in addition to other details in the chatbot application.

+The `Insurance Portal Application` owns the policy data.
+The `Chatbot Application` will have a read-only access of the data with `data protection policies` applied on the data specified in the `Data Governance` framework.

 In this code pattern, you will learn how to:
 - Set up data assets for governance in the Watson Knowledge Catalog